joshakins/webdev/roadmap.md

 # Fundamentals Roadmap

 ## What is this?
 When I tell people they could be making 50-60k a year as junior web developer with less than a year of self-taught training, I'm often asked how to start.
 I've been in this career for approximately 25 years.
-Having interviewed hundreds developers and trained dozens from junior level to mid/senior level, I know what works and what employers are looking for.
+Having interviewed hundreds of developers and trained dozens from junior level to mid/senior level, I know what works and what employers are looking for.
 This is a rodmap of what I would recommend for someone starting off with no prior development knowledge.

 ## First Steps
 You are going to learn HTML, CSS, and JavaScript first.
 These are fundamental and necessary for all web developers to understand and how to use.
 I've linked 3 courses that are free on YouTube from one of my favorite instructors.